Silver2545/rsyncerr/README.md

-# rsyncarr
+# rsyncerr
-Monitor the logs of Radarr, Sonarr, and Readarr to initiate rsync transfers from a seedbox to local storage.
+Monitor the logs of Radarr, Sonarr, and similar programs to initiate rsync transfers from a seedbox to local storage.